djhworld/gomeboycolor/README.md

 FAQ
 ============================

-#### Why is everything so grey?
-This is a Gameboy Color emulator right?

-Yes, *I know*
-This is the first emulator I've ever written so I've been working on getting the monochrome stuff working first.
-From looking at the docs it shouldn't be too hard to retrofit the color stuff in.

 #### How do I build it?

 You will need libglfw installed for this to work.
 I've only tested this on an OSX machine so far and I'm pretty certain it's going to be a real pain in the butt to get it working on Windows.